antpas/EC500C1/Database_Project/README.md

-# Twitter Image Sentiment Analysis API
+# Twitter Analysis Database Project
-This is a self contained library that helps developers more easily pull images from Twitter and run them through Google Vision.
-This allows for images to be searched for themes, subjects, and other identifiers.
+This extends Project 1, to add database functionality.
+I use MongoDB in order to save data from the user.
+This allows for analytics to be run on the dataset.

 ## Getting Started
 Git clone this repository to download all of the files to your local machine.